IoannisMichailidis/little-lemon/README.md

 <h2>Getting Started with Little Lemon</h2>
 <h3>Initial Database Setup</h3>
 Populate the Database: To get started, you can initially populate the Firebase database.
-Execute the script located at src/firebase/populateFirestore to set up your database with default data.
+Execute the script located at src/firebase/populateFirestore using 'npm run populateFirebase' to set up your database with default data.